karthik1401/NLP-Janata-Hackathon/README.md

 ### samplesubmission.csv
 1. **review_id** : Unique ID for each review
 2. **user_suggestion** : User will Recommend or Not Recommend the game

+## Evaluation Metric
+Submissions are evaluated on `binary F1` score between the predicted and observed user suggestion for the reviews in the test set.